 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 The District only has one item that qualifies for reporting in this category.
 It is the deferred loss on refunding reported in the government-wide statement of net position.
 A deferred loss on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
-This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
+This amount is deferred and amortized as interest expense over the shorter of the life of the refunded or refunding debt.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The District has two items that qualifies for reporting in this category.
+The District has one items that qualifies for reporting in this category.
 Deferred property taxes are deferred and recognized as an inflow of resources in the period that the amounts become available.
-Deferred reimbursements are recognized as revenue when they become measurable and available (if collected within 60 days)